CSGarcia1191/csg0123/Rent-A-Tool/README.md

    * presents you with a thank you message
    * prompts you to enter the information of the tool you want to checkout.

-2. Please provide the following information to process a tool rental
+2. "Please provide the following information to process a tool rental"
     Prompts you for:
     * Tool Code
         Prints friendly try again message if code is invalid or checked out